-Reference assistance: 646-592-6500 Reference Email: lawref@yu.edu Student IT help: 646-592-6510 a.m. to close on Friday during the school year.
+Reference assistance: 646-592-6500 Reference Email: lawref@yu.edu

-Student IT Email: csl-ITSupport@yu.edu
+Student IT Email: CSL-ITSupport@yu.edu

 Circulation staff are available during the open hours of the library.
 Reference librarians are available to assist library users from 9 a.m. to 6 p.m.
 Monday through Thursday, 9 a.m. to close on Friday during the school year.
 Student IT help staff are available from 9 a.m. to 6 p.m.
-Monday through Thursday, 9
+Monday through Thursday, 9 a.m. to close on Friday during the school year.